Blogs

 Woman organizing pantry for eating healthy - Vitality

-Having a wholesome pantry starts with some prep work and shopping skills, but there are plenty of ways to make what you have on hand work for you.
-The main goal when buying and consuming non-perishable and frozen items is limiting added salt, fat and sugar.
-Let’s review some tips to help us do just that.
+Stocking a wholesome pantry requires some prep work and changes in grocery choices over time.
+Still, there are ways to make what you have on hand healthier, too.
+The main goal when buying and using non-perishable and frozen food items is limiting added salt, fat and sugar.

-• Aim for food group variety in your meals.
-Do you have a protein, a veggie and a starch?
+• Aim for food group variety in your meals: Do you have a protein, a veggie and a quality carbohydrate?
 Often the vegetable group is limited when it comes to grab-and-go foods.
-Consider adding frozen vegetables to a pre-made TV dinner or boxed noodle meal to make it more balanced, like an extra handful of broccoli in that chicken broccoli alfredo meal.
-Or try a modification of this easy stovetop Tuna Casserole that incorporates boxed mac and cheese, canned tuna and frozen veggies.
+Consider adding extra frozen vegetables to a meal, like tossing an additional handful of frozen broccoli into a chicken stir fry.
+Or try adding garbanzo beans and almonds to a convenient salad kit.

-Eating well out of your freezer and pantry may be a little more difficult than your normal routine, but it’s not impossible.
-With a little information and preparation, you can still maintain a balanced, healthy diet that’s accessible to you whenever you need it.
-And be creative, thinking outside the box.
-Mix and match the items you have on hand to make a balanced meal or check out this article for some ideas to get you started!
+Eating well out of your freezer and pantry may require a bit of planning, but it’s not impossible.
+With a little information and preparation, you can still maintain a balanced, healthy diet.
+Remember, be creative and think outside the box.
+Mix and match the items you have on hand to make a balanced meal, or check out this article for some ideas to get you started!

-Charlotte Mapes is a Registered Dietitian and a Wellness Strategy Manager with Vitality.
+Charlotte Mapes is a Registered Dietitian and a Solutions Consultant with Vitality.
 She received her BS in nutrition at Michigan State University and received her master’s at the University of Alabama.
 Food is one of her favorite things and in her free time, loves adventure travel with her husband and senior dog.

 Ready to receive the latest in health industry news, tips and trends?